daball/ink-splat/README.md

 ### TextField

-TabBar is a focusable TextInput component, which is only a Text component whenever blurred.
+TextField is a focusable TextInput component, which is only a Text component whenever blurred.

 #### TextField example